prijwal/Data-Structures-and-Algorithm/Linked List/README.md

-Linked list is defined in this way in all obove questions
+Linked list simplest data structure yet it is the most used data structure as it is the building block of other data structure like stack and queue.
 ```
 struct Node